-At increasing levels of intensity people are asking if nano CBD is more effective, and perhaps more economical than traditional forms of CBD?
+At increasing levels of intensity, consumers are asking if nano CBD is more effective, and perhaps more economical than traditional forms of CBD?

-Over the last 4 years, I have personally observed hundreds of patents seeking pain and anxiety relief with nano CBD.
+Over the last 4 years, I have personally observed hundreds of patients who have contacted me at Cannabis Animus seeking pain and anxiety relief as well as better sleep with nano CBD.

-With this in mind, I’d like to share some of my understanding from consulting with all of these patients providing guidance during their initial therapy period.
+With this in mind, I’d like to share some of my understanding from consulting with all of these patients providing guidance typically during their initial therapy period using CBD.

 My name is Ted Mortenson.
 I am the author and publisher of Cannabis Animus.